Mary Rose Oakar: Post-Congress career

-In November 2012, she was elected to a four-year term on the Ohio State Board of Education where she represents District 11 which encompasses Ohio Senate districts 21, 23 and 25.
+In November 2012, she was elected to a four-year term on the Ohio State Board of Education where she represented District 11, which encompasses Ohio Senate districts 21, 23, and 25.

-Personal
+Death

+Oakar died at a care home in Lakewood, Ohio, on September 13, 2025, at the age of 85.

+In popular culture

 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Oakar's name and picture.